Gandalf-/anardil/content/blog/virtue.md

 Title: Virtue
 Date: 2016-09-22
 Category: Articles
-Tags: article, personal, philosophy
+Tags: personal, philosophy
 Status: published
 Summary: A new way to look at an old word and maybe yourself

 ### Virtue is an old word.

 When you hear it you think of angels, saints, or a chivalrous knight, right?